Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

   <div class="itinerary-story__detail">
     <div>
-      <h3>The sequence is a framework, not a universal recipe.</h3>
+      <h3>The process is a framework, not a universal recipe.</h3>
     </div>
     <p>
       Lower-limb sockets often move through established fabrication sequences, although every shape is still individual.
-Upper-limb and specialty devices can vary more widely because control method, component placement, suspension, range of motion, appearance, and the intended task all change the problem.
-The shop therefore relies on a flexible framework rather than one recipe for every device.
+Upper-limb and specialty devices can vary more widely because the unique control method, component placement, suspension, range of motion, appearance, and intended task all inform the problem.
+The shop therefore adheres to a flexible framework rather than one recipe for every device.
     </p>
   </div>

   <section class="itinerary-story__section">
     <div>
-      <h2>New tools have to earn a place in the workflow.</h2>
+      <h2>New tools have to prove themselves.</h2>
       <p class="itinerary-story__lead">
-        That reliance on practiced judgment does not mean the process is fixed.
-        FabCo has incorporated faster digital carving and scanning that can preserve socket geometry as an STL file.
-These tools improve speed and documentation while leaving inspection and finishing in human hands.
+        FabCo’s experience with new technology showed how innovation can strengthen an established manufacturing process.
+The facility has adopted faster carving equipment and scanning software that can preserve socket geometry as an STL file for records.
+These technologies improve efficiency and documentation while keeping other work in the skilled hands of technicians.
       </p>
       <p>
-        A 3D printer intended for test sockets offered a useful contrast.
-In the shop’s experience, inconsistent results kept it from becoming part of routine production.
-The observation was not a rejection of additive manufacturing; it was a reminder that a tool affecting fit must be repeatable on an ordinary production day, not only in an ideal trial.
+        Not every innovation is ready for routine use, however.
+FabCo acquired a 3D printer for diagnostic sockets several years ago, but inconsistent results and time-consuming troubleshooting kept it from becoming part of regular production.
+This experience was not a rejection of additive manufacturing.
+Rather, it illustrated how reliable a new technology must become before it can replace traditional techniques that have been refined and proven over time.
       </p>
     </div>
   </section>